 - Before putting a Gladware container in the microwave, lift a corner of the lid to allow built-up steam to escape.
 If you don’t do this, the container could melt or burst due to the pressure from the heat.

-- Food in plastic containers should be heated in the microwave in short bursts, never at a stretch.
+- Food in plastic storage containers should be heated in the microwave in short bursts, never at a stretch.
 With plastic Tupperware, the timer should be set at 2 -3 minutes with regular interval checks.
 If your food is not heated enough within that time frame, you keep going in those short bursts until satisfied.

 - Gladware containers should not be heated in the microwave beyond 20 minutes.
 Going beyond 20 minutes will impact the container.
 It could melt or distort the shape.
 Again do not microwave food at a stretch.
 Take breaks in between to check on your food.